Self-introduction for an interview (Step by step Guide)

 Your introduction should consist of a short description of yourself, a list of your academic qualifications, and your recent achievements.
 It should be short and precise.
 Also, you can add a few tidbits about yourself like that you are interested in Japanese pop culture, an avid football player or you volunteer for a Ngo every weekend.
 Your goal is to connect personally with the interviewer, and to show that you're qualified for the job and would make a great new recruit.

 However don’t talk too much and overdo it, as the interviewer may have an agenda and questions for you and a very limited time limit.
+So, when it comes to self-introduction for a job interview, you need to have a basic idea of how much information you can provide and also make sure that your self-introduction for an interview covers all the necessary details about yourself.

 5. Always be prepared for follow-up questions: